Bukit Purmei neighbourhood guide

 Once in Sentosa, hop on the various cycling trails around like the Imbiah Trail, Mount Imbiah Nature Trail, and the Coastal Trail.

-Explore Bukit Purmei neighbourhood
+Explore the Bukit Purmei neighbourhood

 More heartland gems in Singapore: